 Overtime in basketball happens when the score is tied at the end of regulation.
 Overtime is used to determine the winning team when the score is tied.
 Overtime always begins with the ball being put into play via a jump ball.
 If the two teams are tied after overtime then they play second overtime with the same rules and regulations.
 This continues until a winner is decided.

-Overtime is an extra period in both the NBA and NCAA, it is five minutes long and the team that finishes the period with the lead is the winner of the game.
-The image above shows the difference between college and the NBA in terms of regulation and how they are the same in terms of overtime.
+Overtime is an extra period in both the NBA and NCAA.
+Each overtime period is five minutes long and the team that finishes the period with the lead is the winner of the game.

 Additional overtime quarters are played if the score is tied at the end of the first overtime quarter.
 There is no limit on the number of overtime periods that can be played as a winner is always determined in basketball.
 There is no sudden-death method of determining the winning team like in other sports.